o-pylypenko/draft-evans-opsawg-ipfix-discard-class-ie/draft-evans-opsawg-ipfix-discard-class-ie.md

 --- abstract

 This document defines a new IPFIX Information Element for classifying flow-level discards which aligns with the information model defined in {{?I-D.ietf-opsawg-discardmodel}}.
-The flowDiscardClass Information Element provides consistent classification of packet discards across IPFIX implementations, enabling correlation between device and interface-level statistics and impacted flows.
+The flowDiscardClass Information Element provides consistent classification of packet discards across IPFIX implementations, enabling correlation between device, interface and control-plane discards and the impacted flows.

 --- middle